 Exclusive Member Screening:

-New Orleans Film Society members are invited to RSVP for a FREE, advance screening of the new film THE FAREWELL, directed by Lulu Wang, screening on Tuesday, July 16, 7:30 PM at the Broad Theater.
+In July 2019, New Orleans Film Society members were invited to RSVP and bring a plus one for a free, advance screening of the new film THE FAREWELL, directed by Lulu Wang.

 In this funny, uplifting tale based on an actual lie, Chinese-born, U.S.-raised Billi (Awkwafina) reluctantly returns to Changchun to find that, although the whole family knows their beloved matriarch, Nai-Nai, has been given mere weeks to live, everyone has decided not to tell Nai Nai herself.
 To assure her happiness, they gather under the joyful guise of an expedited wedding, uniting family members scattered among new homes abroad.
 As Billi navigates a minefield of family expectations and proprieties, she finds there’s a lot to celebrate: a chance to rediscover the country she left as a child, her grandmother’s wondrous spirit, and the ties that keep on binding even when so much goes unspoken.
 With The Farewell, writer/director Lulu Wang has created a heartfelt celebration of both the way we perform family and the way we live it, masterfully interweaving a gently humorous depiction of the good lie in action with a richly moving story of how family can unite and strengthen us, often in spite of ourselves.